Terms and conditions

 6 Liability for defects and limitation of liability

-6.1 A Product that does not comply with the agreed specification shall be deemed to be defective unless the deviation is insignificant for the intended use.
+6.1 A Product that does not comply with the agreed specification shall be deemed to be defective unless the deviation is of no significance to the intended use.

-6.2 Any information on the scope or application of the Product which does not form part of the specification and which the Supplier may have provided in any form whatsoever shall only be considered as recommendations and the Supplier shall have no liability for such information.
+6.2 Any information on the scope or application of the Product which does not form part of the specification and which the Supplier may have provided in any form whatsoever is to be regarded as recommendations only and the Supplier shall have no liability for such information.

 6.3 The Supplier shall not be liable for defects caused by incorrect, ambiguous or incomplete information provided by the Buyer.
 Nor shall the Supplier be liable for defects caused by circumstances occurring after the risk for the Product has passed to the Buyer, such as, but not limited to, defects caused by normal wear and tear or deterioration.
 The Supplier's liability for defects shall only apply to defects which become apparent and about which the Buyer has complained within a period of one year from the date on which risk in the Product passed to the Buyer (the complaint period).
 Notwithstanding the above, the Supplier's liability for defects is limited to defects occurring within 1,760 hours of operation, or if the expected lifetime of the Product is shorter than the said number of hours, then to defects occurring during the expected lifetime of the Product.